 A studio jeweller is just what it says on the tin - a person who makes everything in their studio start to finish.
 As they usually make one-off pieces or maybe a very limited number, they often use ancient processes to create their designs.

 Delft Clay casting is one such technique.
-It allows the maker to create the original model in an inexpensive material, such as a cheaper metal or even carved from wax.
+It allows the maker to create the original model in an inexpensive material, such as a less costly metal or even carved from wax.
 The jewellery can then be made at the bench, without the investment in complicated and costly machinery.
 The single-use mould gives very accurate results and the maker is in full control of the process, timing and costs.

 Nicole van der Wolf recently had the perfect opportunity to use this technique - her customer wanted a ring made in 14k green gold.
 Green gold is still popular in the Middle East and Asia, but not common in Ireland.
 Luckily Nicole has some experience making her own alloys, so she was well able to take on this project.

-Because of the shape of the ring and the metal the best way to make the ring was to cast it in one piece.
+Because of the shape of the ring and the metal, the best way to make the ring was to cast it in one piece.
 Delft-Clay casting was the perfect solution for this commission.
 It’s a bit of fun so we thought we’d explain the process:

 Step 1 - Preparing the clay.